huberfe/huberfe.github.io/jobs.md

 ## Hints for applicants:

 - In your CV, detail your education and research experience, publications/projects, any awards, and any other activities or interests that you consider relevant.
-Make it easy to read: add dates and links to material that is available online (e.g journal _and_ arxiv links for papers, thesis, code, projects..).
+Make it easy to read: Add clear dates including months, add links to material (e.g journal _and_ arxiv links for papers, thesis, code, projects..).

 - Ideally, any claim (e.g. rank X in national competition, member of university robot team) should be easily verifiable.
 If the prize/ranking/competition is not international, consider explaining it.